 If your speedometer stopped working and stays at 0 MPH, you should have your car checked ASAP.
 The most common causes of a speedometer that stopped working include are a faulty speed sensor, a broken gear on the speedometer, damaged wiring, or a faulty engine control unit.

-DID YOU KNOW: Sometimes you might have an issue where the speedometer is working, but odometer is not.
-The reason for this are the odometer gears that are most likely broken, so you will need to replace them.
+Sometimes you might have an issue where the speedometer is working, but the odometer is not.
+This most likely means the odometer gears are broken, so you will need to replace them

 The Future of Speedometers

 The speedometer, though not particularly glamorous, serves an important role in your vehicle.
-Being able to quickly and accurately know your vehicle’s speed is critical to help you navigate the roads safely.
-If it seems that your speedometer is not accurate or if the speedometer stopped working, have your car checked to determine the cause and fix it.
+Being able to know your vehicle’s speed quickly and accurately is critical to help you navigate the roads safely.
+If it seems that your speedometer is not accurate or if the speedometer stopped working, schedule a service visit below to have your car checked out.